 SUPPORT.
-The last column of Table 6 reports the results of the one-sided permutation tests.
+The last column of Table 7 reports the results of the one-sided permutation tests.

-Part 1 of Result 6 shows that in only half of the sessions, the average reserve price is within the limits predicted by Hypothesis 1.
-In particular, in the no-ambiguity treatments ($K1{12}$ and $K2{12}$) the session average reserve prices are too high compared to the optimal reserve price predicted by theory.
-Table 5 shows that, without ambiguity (the bold faced columns), the highest reserve price is 0.4167, while three out of five sessions in both treatments have reserve prices exceeding 0.4167.
-This high reserve price puzzle might reflect the context dependency of risk attitudes, i.e., auctioneers might be more likely to seek risk than bidders would be.
-We discuss interesting consequences of this puzzle in Subsection 4.3.
+Part 1 of Result 5 shows that in only half of the sessions, the average reserve price is within the limits predicted by Hypothesis 1.
+In particular, in three treatments ($K1{12}$, $K2{12}$ and $U2{12}$), the session average reserve prices are too high compared to the optimal reserve price predicted by theory.
+From Figure 4, the mean reserve price in second price auctions increases over time, consistent with overbidding which increases over time (Table 5).
+Compared with $K1{12}$, the mean reserve price in $U1{12}$ is always below the theoretical maximum, consistent with lower bids in first price auctions with ambiguity.

 Part 2 (a) is consistent with Hypothesis 2 if the auctioneers believe that bidders weigh the high value distribution more than the actual weight.
 Part 2 (b) is consistent with Hypothesis 3 except in the early rounds.
 Interestingly, Part 3 (a) is not consistent with Hypothesis 4, which predicts that, without ambiguity, the optimal reserve price in a second price auction is more than that in a first price auction.
-Indeed, we find that Hypothesis 4 is reversed in the early rounds, and that the average reserve price between FPA and SPA is indistinguishable over all rounds.22 Finally, the finding that, with ambiguity, second price auctions have a higher reserve price than first price auctions (Part 3 (b)) is consistent with Hypothesis 5.
+Indeed, we find that Hypothesis 4 is reversed in the early rounds, and that the average reserve price between FPA and SPA is indistinguishable over all rounds.
+Finally, the finding that, with ambiguity, second price auctions have a higher reserve price than first price auctions (Part 3 (b)) is consistent with Hypothesis 5.

-Both Parts 2 (a) and 3 (b) of Result 6 suggest that auctioneers believe that the bidders put more weight on the high value distribution than the actual weight.
-However, this finding does not imply that auctioneers believe that bidders are ambiguity averse, since it includes the case of bidders having a uniform prior.
+Both Parts 2 (a) and 3 (b) of Result 5 suggest that auctioneers believe that the bidders put more weight on the high value distribution than the actual weight.
+However, this finding does not imply that auctioneers believe that bidders are ambiguity averse, since it includes the case of bidders having a uniform prior (or $\theta = 1$).

-All these results are individual level results, regarding how risk and ambiguity affect bidder and auctioneer behavior.
+All these results are individual level results, regarding how ambiguity affects bidder and auctioneer behavior.
 We now turn to aggregate results, which have important implications for auction design.

-4.3 Revenue, Earnings and Efficiency
+4.6 Revenue, Earnings and Efficiency